rust-lang/crates.io/docs/CONTRIBUTING.md

-Note that when you're running crates.io in development mode without the S3 variables set (which is what we've done in these setup steps), the crate files will be stored in `dist/local_uploads/crates` and served from there when a crate is downloaded.
-This directory gets cleared out if you stop and restart the frontend.
-If you try to install a crate from your local crates.io and `cargo` can't find the crate files, that's probably why.
+Note that when you're running crates.io in development mode without the S3 variables set (which is what we've done in these setup steps), the crate files will be stored in `local_uploads/crates` and served from there when a crate is downloaded.
+If you try to install a crate from your local crates.io and `cargo` can't find the crate files, it is probably because this directory does not exist.

 ##### Downloading a crate from your local crates.io